Teleshuttle Corporation Developing New Media Technologies

-Teleshuttle home CoTV FairPay FairPayZone Blog UserCenteredMedia Blog Reisman Patents Reisman Bio About Teleshuttle
+Teleshuttle home FairPay FairPayZone Blog UserCenteredMedia Blog CoTV Reisman Patents Reisman Bio About Teleshuttle

 Richard R. Reisman - Biography

-Reisman also served during the dot-com boom as founding CTO and Managing Director, Operations and Technology for HealthSCOUT.com, an innovative Web-based B2B2C health information service.
+Reisman served during the dot-com boom as founding CTO and Managing Director, Operations and Technology for HealthSCOUT.com, an innovative Web-based B2B2C health information service.
 There, he delivered Web services through syndicated co-brand affiliations with hundreds of Web sites, including CompuServe, Prodigy, Yahoo!, Earthlink, Dr. Koop, iVillage, Snap, iWon, USA Today, Knight-Ridder, Scripps, Phys (Conde-Nast), BeWell (HealthGate), Physicians Online, and through insurance sites, including Harvard Pilgrim and the US Government, managing a staff of 25+ and budget of $5+ million. (details)

 In the early '90s, Reisman made technology and entrepreneurial contributions to a variety of online and new media developments.
 As co-founder of UNET, he developed the original versions of TV Guide Online (through consumer beta test) in a joint venture with News Corp.
-At BASELINE (since acquired by The New York Times), he developed pioneering consumer online services, as well as online information services to the film and TV industry.
+At BASELINE (later acquired by The New York Times), he developed pioneering consumer online services, as well as online information services to the film and TV industry.

 Blogs